 Extensive compressor reviews and FAQ

-Like most of Morley's earliest pedals, it uses an optical element for the treadle control, instead of a gear or pulley like most other wah/volume-type pedals.
+It uses an optical element for the treadle control, instead of a gear or pulley like many other wah/volume-type pedals.
 This means it is not subject to the same type of mechanical wear-and-tear as those others, and it will never get the scratchy sound of a dirty/worn pot.
 There is an on/off toggle switch for the whole thing, but there is no separate bypass for the volume control--when the unit is switched on, the volume pedal is always engaged.
 And it's an active device, so your signal is buffered whether the compressor part is switched on or not.
 The volume control is great: smooth and with a useful, natural sweep.
-The only problem is the treadle's pivot position relative to your instep makes it painful to do fast tremolo-like sweeps.
+The only problem is the treadle's pivot position relative to your foot instep makes it painful to do fast tremolo-like sweeps.
 But it's good for slow swells and fadeouts.

 The construction is extremely rugged, designed to work hard and last pretty much forever.
 The only fragile part is the lightbulb that is used in the optical control circuit, but those bulbs are fairly cheap and easy to find.
-It has a permanently-attached AC cord, so it only runs on power from the wall outlet, not on batteries or a typical wall-wart jack.
+It has a permanently-attached AC cord, so it will not run on batteries or a typical wall-wart supply.
 As noted before, there is no bypass switch.

 Basically, if the noise problem can be solved by replacing some degraded old components with new ones, then this pedal is a serious contender, with better tone and wider frequency range than the Ross/Dynas or Orange Squeezers--plus it's a good volume pedal, and it's a burly chrome beast like a Harley or a muscle car.
 Classic.